emqx/emqx-docs/en_US/getting-started/getting-started.md

 ### Authentication

-Authentication is an important part of most applications, and enabling authentication can effectively fence off malicious client connections.
+Authentication is an important part of most applications, and enabling authentication can effectively prevent malicious client connections.

-Authorization rules, or Access Control List (ACL) can be configured to ensure only legit clients are permitted to publish or subscribe to certain topics.
+Authorization rules, or Access Control List (ACL) can be configured to ensure only legitimate clients are permitted to publish or subscribe to certain topics.

 - [Authentication Introduction](../advanced/auth.md): Select a built-in plugin, to integrate with internal or external database, JWT or HTTP service as the authentication data source.